jyore/spring-scopes/README.md

 ## Thread Scope
 The thread scope simply scopes beans per-thread.
 With this scope, brean creation is done per thread. **NOTE**: Children threads will get new beans

+## Inherited Thread Scope
+The inherited thread scope simply scopes beans per-thread.
+With this scope, brean creation is done per thread.
+If a thread spawns children threads, they will also be covered in the scope